Lower Brandon Plantation: History

 Brandon Plantation (aka Lower Brandon) remained in the Harrison family until 1926, when it was acquired by Robert Williams Daniel, a Richmond banker.
 The Daniels undertook the restoration of the house and grounds and purchased several adjacent tracts of land that were part of the original land grant that had been separated from the estate over the previous three centuries.
 U.S. Congressman Robert W. Daniel, Jr. (1936–2012) inherited the property from his parents.

 Brandon was listed on the National Register of Historic Places in 1969, and was further declared a U.S. National Historic Landmark in 1985.

-The restored manor house was, furnished by the Daniels with 1760s era English and American furnishings.
-Brandon is still a working farm and the agricultural enterprise is one of the oldest continuous farming operations in the United States.
+The restored manor house was furnished by the Daniels with 1760s era English and American furnishings.
+Brandon is a working farm and the agricultural enterprise is one of the oldest continuous farming operations in the United States.